Plum Conserve Jam! made with tart plums and pluots, orange slices, raisins and chopped walnuts.

 - 1 cup chopped walnuts

-1 large 6 to 8-quart sized pan (Stainless steel or copper with stainless steel lining, not aluminum which will leach)
+- 1 large 6 to 8-quart sized pan (Stainless steel, do not use aluminum which will leach)

 1 Prepare jars for canning: Prepare jars for canning in any of the following ways: You can run them through a short cycle on your dishwasher.

 You can place them in a large pot (12 quart) of water on top of a steaming rack (so they don't touch the bottom of the pan), and bring the water to a boil for 10 minutes.